top of page

 I’ve always found writing challenging.
 Big or small, high-stakes or a simple post, I have a tune I sing about writing: “I don’t like to write ‘cause I’m not good at writing.”

 This might be a song you’re familiar with.
-Simply replace the ‘write’ with something that you don’t feel particularly adept at doing and voila, you’ve got your own personalized tune!
+Simply replace the ‘write’ with something that you don’t feel particularly adept at doing and voila, you’ve got your own personalized stumbling block anthem!

 I decided to create a video for this “about me” update and minimize the writing part to simple social posts.
 Lots of people would be nervous about making a video but for me, writing posts felt like an uphill trek I had to train for.
 Maybe because it represented the start of weeks of written content creation that lay ahead of me, or simply because “I don’t like to write ‘cause I’m not good at writing.”